kunal29july/Jira-Scraper-ETL/README.md

 └─────────────────┘                 └─────────────────┘
 ```

+### Key Innovations

+- **Advanced Text Cleaning Algorithm**: Our pipeline implements sophisticated pattern recognition to identify and remove error logs, stack traces, and other noise that would confuse LLM training, while preserving the valuable technical context.

+- **Derived Task Generation**: Beyond simple extraction, we generate multiple derived tasks from each issue:
+  - Automatic summarization that combines title and key description elements
+  - Multi-label classification based on content analysis
+  - Question-answer pair extraction from discussions

+- **Fault-Tolerant Architecture**: The system is designed to handle real-world challenges like network failures, rate limiting, and malformed data with graceful degradation rather than complete failure.

+- **Incremental Processing**: Our checkpoint system tracks both pagination position and timestamp of the most recently updated issue, enabling efficient resumption and incremental updates.

 ### Data Flow
 1. **Configuration Loading**: `main.py` loads settings from `config.json`
 2. **Extraction**: `extract.py` fetches data from Jira API and saves to `data/raw/`